etendue/multisensor-calibration/doc/rosbag_reader.md

 ## Limitations and Future Improvements

-1. **Wheel Encoder Data Conversion**: The current implementation makes assumptions about how to convert odometry/twist messages to wheel speeds.
+1. **Wheel Encoder Data Conversion**: The current implementation makes assumptions about how to convert odometry/twist messages to wheel speeds and angles.
 This may need to be adapted based on the specific robot model.

 2. **Advanced Synchronization**: The current synchronization is basic (sorting by timestamp).
 Future improvements could include interpolation or more sophisticated methods.